xulihang/ImageTrans_chrome_extension/README.md

 * **Image Processing (for PaddleOCR)** — spacing for merging adjacent text boxes, YOLOv8 text-line detection, detection/recognition model choice, inference engine (WebGPU or WASM), and extra OCR params.
 * **OpenAI-Compatible API (optional)** — enable an LLM-based translator and configure its URL, key, model and prompt.
 * **Storage** — save translation results to IndexedDB, reuse the cached results, and view them in the built-in reader (with ZIP download), optionally filtering by page.
-* **Automation** — auto-scroll to the next untranslated image during auto-translate, show a floating translate button, and choose what it does when clicked.
+* **Automation** — during auto-translate, automatically scroll to the next untranslated image.
+* **Floating Translate Button** — show a draggable on-page translate button and choose what it does when clicked.
 * **Language Learners** — add pinyin to Chinese source text and/or furigana to Japanese source text.
 * **Interface Language** — override the extension UI language independently of the browser (it can also be set per-usage on the popup and Options pages).